Get E-Book

 CPU Information

-os.cpus() returns an array with one object for each logical CPU core.
+os.cpus() returns one entry for each logical CPU that the operating system reports -

 const cpus = os.cpus();